The Early Bird gets the Last Supper

 It's true; frequently I see people arrive at the ticket window only to discover that entry to see Leonardo da Vinci's Last Supper in Milan, the Leaning Tower of Pisa, or the Galleria Borghese in Rome, has already been sold out for the next two or three days.

-Now, there are dozens of admissions you can book online, but here are the sights in Italy for which I truly recommend booking admission tickets before you leave (or at least a few days in advance from on the road).
+So, from among the dozens of admissions you can book online, here are the sights in Italy for which I truly recommend booking admission tickets before you leave (or at least a few days in advance from on the road).

 IN ROME